As one year closes and a new year begins we wanted to take a moment to look back at 2017 and share our thoughts and findings with you.

 2017 saw continued uncertainty around Brexit, shake-ups and consolidation within the food industry as Tesco and Booker announced a merger, the Co-op acquired Nisa and the news of P&H entering administration.
 A little closer to home, it was another strong, year of growth for Erudus.

 Over the course of 2017, we doubled the number of wholesalers using the platform finishing the year with a total of 96, with Trevors Foodservice the last wholesaler to onboard before the year was out.
-View full list of wholesalers using Erudus here
+View the full list of wholesalers using Erudus here.

 2017 was a year of significant progress, across many key areas.
 We released many new features which aided improvements in data quality, performance and functionality.

 Heres our top 3 features for improved functionality in 2017